18argon/sample-data/README.md

 #### Mongo: docker/mongo

-Create a derived [MongoDB docker image](https://hub.docker.com/_/mongo/) containing an initialized `test.contacts` collection.
+Create a derived [MongoDB docker image](https://hub.docker.com/_/mongo/) containing an initialized `test.contacts` collection stored in a docker volulme.

 Scripts are provided in `docker/` for: